jaimefernandezjr/deploy-portfolio-website-k8s/README.md

 # deploy-tourist-website-k8s

 ## What is happening in this project?
-1. Creates a deployment manifest file that obtains the portfolio-website's image from dockerhub from https://github.com/jaimefernandezjr/cicd-dockerize-app
+1. Deploy in Kubernetes cluster using a deployment manifest file that obtains the portfolio-website's image from dockerhub from https://github.com/jaimefernandezjr/cicd-dockerize-app
-2.

 ## How to run this project
 1. Install Minikube.
 Make sure Docker Desktop is running.